andifalk/secure-oauth2-oidc-workshop/setup/README.md

 1. Change into the subdirectory _setup_keycloak_ of the workshop git repository
 2. Open the file __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS) in the _setup_keycloak_ subdirectory and change the value of the environment variable _KEYCLOAK_HOME_ to your __<KEYCLOAK_INSTALL_DIR>__ of step 2 and save the file
-3. Now open a new command line terminal window, change into the subdirectory _setup_keycloak_ again and execute the script __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS).
+3. Now open a new command-line terminal window, change into the subdirectory _setup_keycloak_ again and execute the provided script
+   __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS).
-   This starts Keycloak and imports the required configuration.
+   This starts a standalone Keycloak instance and automatically imports the required configuration.
-4. Wait until the import is finished (look for a line like _Started 590 of 885 services_) then direct your web browser to [localhost:8080/auth](http://localhost:8080/auth/)
+4. Wait until the import has finished (look for a line like _Started 590 of 885 services_) then direct your web browser to [localhost:8080/auth](http://localhost:8080/auth/)
 5. Here you have to create the initial admin user to get started.
-Please use _admin_ as username and also _admin_ as password then click the button _Create_.
-Please note: In production you must use a more secure password for the admin user!
+Please use the value _admin_ both as username and as password, then click the button _Create_.
+Please note: In production you must use a much more secure password for the admin user!
 6. Now you can continue to the _Administration Console_ by clicking on the corresponding link displayed and login using the new credentials

 ![Keycloak Init](keycloak_initial_admin.png)

 If all worked successfully you should see the settings page of the _Workshop_ realm and Keycloak is ready for this Workshop !

-### Startup Keycloak
+#### Startup Keycloak

-You only have to do the configuration section once.
+You only have to do the initial setup section for local install once.
 If you have stopped Keycloak and want to start it again then follow the next lines in this section.

 To startup [Keycloak](https://keycloak.org):